eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 		* Knowledge of parallelism in shared memory:
 			+ Intel TBB
 			+ OpenMP
+			+ Dask, for Python
+			+ SCOOP, Scalable Concurrent Operations in Python, for Python
 		* Knowledge of OpenCL/SYCL languages
 			+ OpenCL, Open Computing Language
 				- low-level API, and parallel computing/programming framework and run-time for heterogeneous platforms of: